ZJU-Automated-Reasoning-Group/arlib/scripts/README.md

 - `smtcomp23`: scripts for SMT-COMP 2023 (depend on arlib)
 - `smtcomp25`: scripts for SMT-COMP 2025
 - `tactic_ga`: genetic algorithm for selection tactics and/or parameters
-- `z3y`: a few examples of using Z3Py (Python API for Z3